-WARNING!
-WATCH OUT!
 There are possible hazards with this procedure!
 The possible hazards are shown in the below symbols.
 Your end user (applicator, operator or helper) should read and understand these safeguards.
-The operator should read and understand the operating and installation instructions provided with this Thermion Inc. arc spray system.
+The operator should read and understand the operating and installation instructions provided with this Thermion Arc Spray System.

-The arc spray process and Thermion Inc. arc spray equipment share similarities with welding processes and equipment.
+The arc spray process and Thermion Arc Spray equipment share similarities with welding processes and equipment.
 Improper use or maintenance may cause serious injury or death.
 Your end user should have training or experience in safe practices for the arc spray process before operating the arc spray equipment.

-WARNING-ELECTRIC SHOCK MAY KILL

-DO NOT touch bare conductors or terminals when energized.
+WARNING-ELECTRIC SHOCK MAY KILL DO NOT touch bare conductors or terminals when energized.
 DO NOT work in wet or damp areas.
 Wear dry insulated gloves and dry protective clothing.
 Remember that when the power source is on, the electrode (wire) is electrically hot.
 DO NOT touch the wire with bare skin while touching the electrical ground.
-Install and maintain your electrical equipment using the correct electrical code standards appropriate for your requirements.
-A certified electrician should always hook primary leads to the electrical grid source with the appropriate safety disconnects.
+Install and maintain your electrical equipment using the correct electrical code standards appropriate for your requirements, a certified electrician should always hook primary leads to the electrical grid source with the appropriate safety disconnects.